-Contrarian Calls To Action
+Contrarian Calls to Action

 It can feel old-school (or even cringe), but calling your elected officials is effective in moving the political needle.
 This is true whether you’re calling to oppose an official’s stance or spur them into action that matches their rhetoric.
 Watch our how-to video here.

-Common Cause has built a remarkable tool that lets you plug in your home address and receive a roster with contact information for the elected officials who represent you — from city council members to U.S. senators.
+Common Cause has built a remarkable tool that lets you plug in your home address and receive a roster of contact information for the many politicians who represent you — from city council members to U.S. senators.
 When you’re ready to make a call, the League of Conservation Voters offers a comprehensive guide on best practices.

 E-mail from constituents can be effective too.
 Democracy.io has a one-stop tool to email your Senators and Representatives.